Surajbhos/Kriging_Framework/README.md

    ➢ Power

 Functionality for Geohashing is implemented within a framework which returns an Alphanumeric string for each latitude and longitude pair within a two dimensional grid.
+Geohash string is unique for particular location (lat, long) with specified precision.
+Here precision is 40 m X 20 m.
 For performing kriging interpolation a python library called PyKrige is used.

 File conversion utility contains functionalities which can convert following file formats into Feather file format.